-Dr. Vandana Slatter is a former Bellevue City Councilmember, community leader, public school parent, and biotech and healthcare professional.
+State Representative Vandana Slatter (D, 48th District, Position 1) is a former Bellevue City Councilmember, community leader, public school parent, and biotech and healthcare professional.

-A Doctor of Pharmacy (UW), Vandana has worked for the past twenty-plus years in the biotech industry bringing multiple parties together, making sense of complex information, and achieving safe and efficient solutions to best serve patients.
+A Doctor of Pharmacy (UW), Vandana has worked for the past twenty-plus years at leading biotechnology companies, including Amgen and Genentech, bringing multiple parties together, making sense of complex information, and achieving safe and efficient solutions to best serve patients.
+She is a licensed pharmacist in the State of Washington.

 While obtaining her Master’s degree in Public Administration (MPA) from the University of Washington, the same professional postgraduate degree held by many city managers and non-profit leaders, Vandana served as an intern to U.S. Senator Maria Cantwell.
 She was appointed to a 4-year term on Washington State Board of Pharmacy by Governor Christine Gregoire in 2007.
 She also served on the Foundation Board of NARAL Pro-Choice Washington.
 In 2009, Vandana traveled with the Center for Women and Democracy (CWD) to Morocco in a delegation led by State Senate Leader Lisa Brown and in 2015, to Iceland as part of the organization’s mission to advance women’s leadership locally, nationally and globally.
 She has also traveled to China representing Bellevue, with the Trade Development Association, and a delegation of NW political and business leaders.